Will Xavier cover the spread vs. Delaware? Betting Trends, Record ATS

 Xavier vs. Delaware: Betting Trends, Record ATS, Home/Road Splits - December 5

-The Delaware Fightin' Blue Hens (5-3) will try to break a three-game losing streak when they visit the Xavier Musketeers (4-4) on Tuesday, December 5, 2023 at Cintas Center as heavy, 11.5-point underdogs.
-The game airs at 6:30 PM ET on Fox Sports 1.
-The over/under in the matchup is set at 148.5.
+The Delaware Fightin' Blue Hens (5-3) are heavy underdogs (+11.5) as they attempt to end a three-game losing streak when they visit the Xavier Musketeers (4-4) at 6:30 PM ET on Tuesday, December 5, 2023 at Cintas Center.
+The game airs on Fox Sports 1.
+The point total for the matchup is set at 148.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!